yusufokunlola/GEOG-510/README.md

 # GEOG-510
-Course website for GEOG-510 at the University of Tennessee, Knoxville
+Course website for GEOG-510

+The course, Geographic Software Design is taught by Professor Qiusheng Wu at the University of Tennessee, Knoxville